-The Cosmetology program's mission is to serve the community as an affordable, learning-centered program which is committed to the development and delivery of innovative, high-quality education for the hair and beauty industry; and, empower individuals to maximize their potential and elevate the professionalism of the industry.
+The Cosmetology program's mission is to serve the community as an affordable, student-learning centered program which is committed to the development and delivery of quality education for the hair and beauty industry.

 The Cosmetology department offers three Certificates and an Associate in Applied Science degree program.
+There are three educational pathways in the Cosmetology program: Cosmetology, Esthetics and Cosmetology Instructor Training.
 The curriculum is designed to prepare the student for the State Board of Cosmetology Examination.
-Upon passing the examination the individual becomes a licensed cosmetologist.

 - High school diploma or equivalent